-The trust fund relating to a series of certificates may elect to be treated as a REMIC.
+The Trust Fund relating to a Series of Certificates may elect to be treated as a REMIC.
 Qualification as a REMIC requires ongoing compliance with certain conditions.
-Although a REMIC is not generally subject to federal income tax (see, however "- b.
-Taxation of Owners of REMIC Residual Certificates" and "- e.
-Prohibited Transactions" below), if a trust fund with respect to which a REMIC election is made fails to comply with one or more of the ongoing requirements of the Internal Revenue Code for REMIC status during any taxable year, including the implementation of restrictions on the purchase and transfer of the residual interests in the REMIC as described below under "- a.
-Taxation of Owners of REMIC Residual Certificates," the Internal Revenue Code provides that the trust fund will not be treated as a REMIC for such year and thereafter.
-In that event, such entity may be taxable as a separate corporation, and the related certificates (the "REMIC Certificates") may not be accorded the status or given the tax treatment described below.
-While the Internal Revenue Code authorizes the Treasury Department to issue regulations providing relief in the event of an inadvertent termination of the status of a trust fund as a REMIC, no such regulations have been issued.
+Although a REMIC is not generally subject to federal income tax (see, however "-b.
+Taxation of Owners of REMIC Residual Certificates" and "-e.
+Prohibited Transactions" below), if a Trust Fund with respect to which a REMIC election is made fails to comply with one or more of the ongoing requirements of the Code for REMIC status during any taxable year, including the implementation of restrictions on the purchase and transfer of the residual interests in the REMIC as described below under "-a.
+Taxation of Owners of REMIC Residual Certificates," the Code provides that the Trust Fund will not be treated as a REMIC for such year and thereafter.
+In that event, such entity may be taxable as a separate corporation, and the related Certificates (the "REMIC Certificates") may not be accorded the status or given the tax treatment described below.
+While the Code authorizes the Treasury Department to issue regulations providing relief in the event of an inadvertent termination of the status of a Trust Fund as a REMIC, no such regulations have been issued.
 Any such relief, moreover, may be accompanied by sanctions, such as the imposition of a corporate tax on all or a portion of the REMIC's income for the period during which the requirements for such status were not satisfied.
-With respect to each trust fund, or portion of a trust fund, that elects REMIC status, Andrews & Kurth L.L.P. will deliver its opinion generally to the effect that, under then existing law and assuming compliance with all provisions of the related Trust Agreement and any related agreements, such trust fund will qualify as a REMIC, and the related certificates will be considered to be regular interests ("REMIC Regular Certificates") or residual interests ("REMIC Residual Certificates") in the REMIC.
-The related prospectus supplement for each series of certificates will indicate whether the trust fund, or such portion, will make a REMIC election, and if so, whether the certificates of a particular class will be treated as regular or residual interests in the REMIC.
+With respect to each Trust Fund that elects REMIC status, Fried Frank will deliver its opinion generally to the effect that, under then existing law and assuming compliance with all provisions of the related Trust Agreement and any related agreements, such Trust Fund will qualify as a REMIC, and the related Certificates will be considered to be regular interests ("REMIC Regular Certificates") or residual interests ("REMIC Residual Certificates") in the REMIC.
+The related Prospectus Supplement for each Series of Certificates will indicate whether the Trust Fund will make a REMIC election, and if so, whether the Certificates of a particular class will be treated as regular or residual interests in the REMIC.